pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

     ```

 After you start a transaction, you can add supported commands, such
-as create a repo, create a branch, and so on, to th transaction.
-You
+as `pachctl create repo`, `pachctl create branch`, and so on, to the
-can also start a commit within a transaction.
-If you close a transaction
-before you close a commit, the commands that you have specified inside
-the transaction and inside the
-commit will not be applied until you close all commits that you have
-started in that transaction.
+transaction.
+All commands that are performed in a transaction are
+queued up and not executed against the actual cluster until you finish
+the transaction.
+When you finish the transaction, all queued command
+are executed atomically.

 To finish a transaction, run: